-Though it has a tendency to fly under the radar, the Lexus IS sport sedan boasts plenty of refinement, attractive packaging, and a range of engine choices.
-Owners will also appreciate this sedan's strong residual values and reliability record long after signing on the dotted line.
+Now in its 7th and final year of production, the second-generation 2013 Lexus IS still offers plenty of refinement, attractive styling and a range of engine choices.
+Owners will also appreciate this luxury sport sedan's strong residual values and solid reliability record long after signing on the dotted line.

-As BMW and Audi interiors continue to gravitate toward mid-size, the small Lexus remains, well, small.
+As BMW and Audi interiors continue to gravitate toward mid-size, the smaller Lexus remains, well, small.
 The driver and front-seat passenger are well accommodated, and all seating positions are well appointed, but this is best regarded as a "personal" 4-door sport sedan, one which will never be confused with a family hauler.
-Of course, if you're in a Lexus showroom shopping for the family, the dealer has roughly a dozen better choices from which to choose.
-And luxury touches abound on the IS 250 and IS 350, beginning with standard leather, black metallic-finish interior trim, electroluminescent instrumentation and dual-zone climate control.
+Of course, if you're in a Lexus showroom shopping for the family, the dealer has roughly a half-dozen better choices from which to choose.
 We like the personal feel of the IS, and the convertible hardtop offers unlimited headroom – with the top down, of course.

 The Lexus IS 250/350 body shell shown in March, 2005 was remarkable for its utter lack of adornment or distraction.
-A softened wedge profile, short overhangs, and raked windshield created a sporting four door that was almost coupelike in its integration.
-Thankfully, despite updates to the front and rear fascias in 2011 its stylistic integrity hasn't been diminished; this remains a very tasteful execution of an established formula.
-Opt for the IS F (or F Sport package) and things get a bit nasty, but only after hours.
-The IS C hardtop convertible strikes, to these eyes, the only discordant note; to accommodate the folding hardtop its back end looks slightly pregnant, and that's too bad.
+A softened wedge profile, short overhangs and a raked windshield created a sporting 4-door that was almost coupe-like in its design.
+Opt for the IS F (or F Sport package) and things get more enthusiastic.
+The IS C hardtop convertible strikes, to these eyes, the only discordant note; in order to accommodate the folding hardtop, Lexus designers added an unsightly slab of bulbous sheet metal to the rear end.

-If BMW's 3 Series serves as the definition of "sport sedan," then the Lexus IS 250 and IS 350 might be seen as the "Grand Tourers" of the category.
-With a nimble chassis and responsive powertrains the lineup remains recreational, but all iterations of the Lexus IS provide a level of compliant composure the Germans rarely deliver – at least in this size category.
+If the BMW's 3 Series serves as the definition of "sport sedan," then the 2013 Lexus IS 250 and IS 350 might be seen as the "Grand Tourers" of the category.
+While the Lexus IS isn't as engaging or nimble as its sportier rivals, all iterations provide a level of compliant composure the Germans rarely deliver – at least in this size category.
 Of course, what's under the hood will determine, in large part, where you peg the smile meter.
-Opt for the IS 250 with automatic and you have the perfect vehicle for the sorority parking lot.
-Grab it, however, with the available manual (figure on ordering it, as most dealers won't stock it) and you have a nimble and involving 4-door sportster.
-The Lexus IS 350 borders on the visceral, while the V8-equipped IS F can make a credible run at BMW's M3, and do it at 170 mph!
-Given its mission, the hardtop convertible – with either available powertrain – is little more than a boulevard cruiser.
+The entry-level IS 250 focuses on practical characteristics such as fuel efficiency and ride quality, while the more powerful Lexus IS 350 borders on the visceral.
+As Lexus' first super sedan, the V8-equipped IS F makes a credible run at BMW's M3, and does it without earning the costly gas-guzzler tax.
+Given its mission, the hardtop convertible – with either V6 powertrain – is little more than a boulevard cruiser.

 In a segment offering all-wheel drive as an all-season prerogative, Lexus' approach delivers 70 percent of the engine power to the rear wheels under normal operating conditions.
-With that proportional distribution, little of the sport orientation is lost on dry pavement, while capability is increased on wet or slickened pavement.
+With that proportional distribution, little of the sport orientation is lost on dry pavement, while traction is enhanced on wet or slickened pavement.

-While the well-tuned standard suspension will please most buyers, Lexus' F Sport Package incorporates firmer springs and shock absorbers along with a recalibrated electric power steering system to elevate the performance of any rear-drive IS model – but especially the Lexus IS 350 – to near-BMW 3 Series levels of agility and fun.
-And it does this without detracting from the basic ride comfort or overall level of refinement.
+While the well-tuned standard suspension will please most buyers, Lexus' F Sport Package incorporates firmer springs and shock absorbers along with a recalibrated electric power steering system to elevate the performance of any rear-drive IS model to near-BMW 3 Series levels of agility and fun.

 Under the Hood

 Two technology-intensive, all-aluminum V6 engines provide clean and comparatively fuel-efficient motivation for the IS line.
-Both powertrains use dual Variable Valve Timing with Intelligence (VVT-i) and direct fuel injection.
-The 2.5 liter develops 204 horsepower and 185 lb-ft of torque, sufficient to take a rear-drive IS 250 from zero to 60 mph in under eight seconds with either transmission (6-speed manual or 6-speed automatic), and to send the IS 250 AWD to that speed in about 8.5 seconds.
+Both powertrains use dual Variable Valve Timing with intelligence (VVT-i) and direct fuel injection.
+The 2.5-liter develops 204 horsepower and 185 lb-ft of torque, sufficient to take a rear-drive IS 250 from zero to 60 mph in under eight seconds.
 The 3.5-liter V6 in the IS 350 adds secondary port injection and cranks out 306 horsepower and 277 lb-ft of torque.
-Backed with the mandatory paddle-shifted multi-mode (Normal/Sport/Snow) automatic, it propels the fleetest member of the standard IS family to the 60-mph benchmark in about 5.5 seconds.
-If a 0-60 time of under six seconds isn't quite quick enough, consider the IS F's 5.0-liter V8, and then go cruising for pink slips.
-With an 11.8:1 compression ratio, the all-aluminum eight cylinder produces 416 horsepower and 371 lb-ft of torque, and is capable of launching the IS F from 0-60 in 4.6 seconds and achieve a top track speed (don't tell the wife) of 170!
-All engines require premium unleaded.
+Backed by a multi-mode automatic with steering-wheel-mounted paddle shifters, it propels the fleetest member of the standard IS family from zero to 60 mph in about 5.5 seconds.
+If a zero-to-60-mph time of less than six seconds isn't quite quick enough, consider the IS F's 5.0-liter V8, and then go cruising for pink slips – or tickets.
+The all-aluminum 8-cylinder engine produces 416 horsepower and 371 lb-ft of torque, and is capable of launching the IS F from zero to 60 mph in 4.6 seconds with a top track speed of 170 mph.
+All engines require premium unleaded fuel.

 204 horsepower @ 6,400 rpm